warpas/juggernaut-project/README.md

     ✅ add the option to input date instead of "days ago"

-    - add the ability to change calendar entry color

 3. Next step - Streamlining configuration and release

     - minimize required configuration (too many `*.secret` files now)
-    - add the ability to specify Toggl workspaces
     - add the ability to specify the calendar receiving input without messing with config files
+        - add a query for all calendars from Google Calendar if possible
     - streamline public interfaces
     - add tests
     - specify the shape of v1.0 and move to Github issues after that point

+4. Nice to have, but not necessary

+    - add the ability to change calendar entry color
+    - add the ability to specify Toggl workspaces

+5. After 1.0

+    - add the weekly summary entry for "Work" calendar